Recent Posts

 I can recall with great detail my very first time worshipping there, participating as an acolyte around age 12 or so.
 I was in awe and filled with questions.
 True to form, I wrote a letter to the cathedral (circa 1992) inquiring about those guys walking around with "sticks" during the service--the concept of a verger had yet to invade the Diocese of West Virginia back then.
 I received a kind response explaining the ministry of a verger and I was smitten with all things "high church."

-L-R: Arms of the Episcopal Church, Washington National Cathedral,
+L-R: Arms of St. Alban's School, the Episcopal Diocese of Washington DC,

 Rendered by Chad Krouse, 2024